brodieG/vetr/README.md

   [R-consortium](https://www.r-consortium.org/) for
   [Rhub](https://github.com/r-hub), without which testing bugs on R-devel and other platforms would be a nightmare.
+* Tomas Kalibera for [rchk](https://github.com/kalibera/rchk) to help detect errors in compiled code, and in particular for reaching out to me to help fix problems in this package.
 * Hadley Wickham for [devtools](https://cran.r-project.org/package=devtools) and
   [roxygen2](https://cran.r-project.org/package=roxygen2).
 * [Yihui Xie](https://github.com/yihui) for